 Dr. Pasha has developed his own unique approach to reconstructing the back of the throat to treat sleep apnea.
 He essentially has modified an older technique called a Uvulopalatopharyngoplasty or UP3 and improved the method, which he believes reduces the side effects and improves outcomes.
 His version is much more minimal to better preserve function.
-After performing over 1,600 procedures to treat snorers and sleep apneic patients, Dr. Pasha believes that palatal reconstruction is a much-improved method than traditional approaches.
+After performing thousands of procedures to treat snorers and sleep apnea patients, Dr. Pasha believes that palatal reconstruction is a much-improved method than traditional approaches.
 He describes the procedure as a “face lift” for the back of the throat.

 Remember the soft palate is the back of the roof of the mouth, which is soft.
 The “bell” that attaches to the soft palate is called the uvula.
 The tonsils are the two balls on the sides of the back of the throat and are surrounded by a pocket.
 The soft palate, uvula, tonsils, and tonsil pocket all make up the snoring center where the sound of snoring originates.
 When elongated, this is also the area that flaps backward when you sleep, blocking your airway causing apneas.